What is Tiktok?

 Push-notifications

 There are two types of push notifications on TikTok: in-app notifications and outside ones.
-Here is how it works: when the app is not open, a user just receives a regular banner at the top of the screen, and when the app opens there is a visible pinkish or red icon at the bottom.
+Here is how it works: when the app is not open, a user just receives a regular banner at the top of the screen, and when the app opens, there is a visible pinkish or red icon at the bottom.

 If a user clicks the icon, it takes them to the Activity page that shows follow requests, live notifications, and previous interactions with comments or content a user has posted.
 The feature helps users stay updated and involved in what is going on in the app.

 Also, there are settings for notifications where a user can choose the frequency and type of things they want to get notifications on.
-It makes app more audience-oriented and helps to enhance the user’s experience by allowing them to pick categories to update them on.
+It makes the app more audience-oriented and helps to enhance the user’s experience by allowing them to pick categories to update them on.

 Duets / Stitches

 These functions let users base their own on another user’s or brand’s content on TikTok.
-The difference is tiny: Duets allows users to display another person’s video alongside with their own, while with the Stitch feature users can clip and integrate separate scenes from another user’s video into their own.
+The difference is tiny: Duets allows users to display another person’s video alongside their own, while with the Stitch feature users can clip and integrate separate scenes from another user’s video into their own.

 Before each duet or stitch, users add a related hashtag, for instance, #stitch or #duet, and then indicate the name of the user whose content they record their video on.
 These examples will help you understand the difference as well: